irfanMKhan/Java-Design-Pattern/README.md

 ### Factory Method:
-Defines an interface for creating objects but lets the sub classes decide which class to instantiate.
-The factory method lets the class defer its instantiation to sub classes.
+Defines an interface for creating objects but lets the subclasses decide which class to instantiate.
+The factory method lets the class defer its instantiation to subclasses.

 Abstract Factory: Provides an interface for creating families of related or dependent objects without specifying their concrete classes.